Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-Same can be applied to content panel
+The same way can be applied to content panel

 ```diff
 // ContentPanel.qml